 Before Mike Dilger became a TV and Radio Presenter with the BBC, he worked for Rainforest Concern.
 This was in the 1990's when the charity was making important progress in purchasing land to create a corridor of rainforest along Ecuador's Choco-Andes.
 This is the most biodiverse part of our planet, achieved through a stable tropical moist climate and wide variation in altitude.
 A day's walk here can quite easily take you from 1,200m to 2,500m or more; and in so doing, you will feel, see and hear a complete change in plant, insect and bird species surrounding you.

-Armed with degrees in both ecology and botany, Mike also possesses an insatiable passion for birdlife and wildlife.
+Armed with degrees in both ecology and botany, Mike possesses an insatiable passion for birdlife and wildlife.
 You will see and learn a huge amount on this trip, sharing with him a location that was a formative part of his life.
 With the help of an expert local guide, your eyes will start to tune into this environment, whilst learning about the conservation progress and challenges Rainforest Concern and other international and local NGO's face in western Ecuador.

 Your journey will begin in the Andean capital of Quito, from where we will drive you first through alto plano and then into the cloud forest zone.
 As you reach the tipping point off the edge of the flat highlands, the spectacle of forest covered Andes is striking.
-You will descend via steeply winding road until you reach a river where we take a turn onto a dirt track following the water's edge through farmed land.
+You will descend via a steeply winding road until you reach a river, where we take a turn onto a dirt track following the water's edge through farmed land.
 As we finish our drive at a river bridge, you will meet a wall of forest and hear the chorus of insects and a huge diversity of birds.
 Hummingbirds are particularly ubiquitous here.

 We will transfer your baggage to mules and take a pathway from your start point at 1,200m; up to a community owned reserve and comfortable lodge built at 1,900m, perched on top of a precipitous peak.
 During this short walk, you will feel the climate change and see the botany evolve around you.
 Features of this cloud forest will include the huge uncurling leaves of tree ferns, thick moss covering many tree trunks and bromeliads hanging from every bough.
 Many of these bromeliads will be orchids at varying stages of flowering and pollination.